 Depending on the family health insurance policy you choose, different circumstances will be covered.
-The Affordable Care Act (ACA) requires all insurance policies to cover emergency and routine services, but they may be subject to limitations and deductible amounts.
+The Affordable Care Act (ACA) requires all compliant insurance policies to cover emergency and routine services, but they may be subject to limitations and deductible amounts.

 Vision benefits can be included, and some policies will even include extensive procedures like surgeries.
 Ultimately, premium costs will depend on the type of family health care plan you choose.